 Depending on the severity of depression, therapy can be a helpful, healing option for getting help with symptoms.
 Individual therapy, also referred to as psychotherapy, allows patients to explore their thoughts, emotions, and behaviors through one-on-one work with a trained therapist.
 These sessions provide a safe, confidential environment in which you can air your fears and worries, and work on managing and overcoming your symptoms.
 For mild to moderate depression, therapy sessions can be effective.
 Major depression may require medication in addition to psychotherapy.

 Biofeedback is an alternative, drug-free therapy that uses computer analysis to provide “feedback” about certain physical characteristics of your body.
 For instance, a biofeedback session might monitor your heart rate, hand temperature, muscle tension, or blood pressure.
 From there, a trained therapist will help you learn to develop and exercise greater control over what are usually seen as involuntary processes.
 As you become aware of these bodily processes, you’ll begin to recognize how the symptoms of depression manifest within your body.
 The goal of biofeedback therapy is for you to learn to control these “involuntary” symptoms, leading to better health, improved mood, and an overall better quality of life.

-At Family Psychiatry of New Jersey, we’re dedicated to creating a customized treatment plan that works best for you.
+At Family Psychiatry and Therapy, we’re dedicated to creating a customized treatment plan that works best for you.
 Even the most severe cases of depression can be treated; it just comes down to identifying the best options.
 We know that pharmaceutical solutions are not always the best answer to mental health issues.
 From biofeedback to group therapy, we offer a variety of services that can help manage and treat your symptoms, so that you’re free to live your healthiest life.
 Contact us today to find out more about how our medical professionals can help.